dharanishmadesh/autogardensprinkler/README.md

-# Automatic Plant Watering System Using Arduino 🌱💧
+# Automatic Plant Watering System Using Arduino🌱💧

 This project demonstrates an **automatic plant watering system** using an Arduino board.
 The system continuously monitors soil moisture levels using a sensor and activates a pump when the soil is too dry.
 This setup ensures your plants always get the water they need without manual intervention. 🪴✨